BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 It's still doable, though!

 You'll want to update the start times for your effect components first.
 Then find the length of the line you're adding, and add that number to the start time you just updated.
 You'll be using this as the new end time for your effect components.
-You can also add additonal time to this number to add pauses between the voice line if you'd like.
+You can  add additonal time to this number to add pauses between the voice line if you'd like.

 Take the new end time you just calculated, and use "replace all" in your code editor to update all your end times in the file.
 You'll have to double check to make sure the timing for your effect components, like the timing of emotion changes in TLEmotionEvent, are all contained within your new start and end times.
 This is especially important when setting a shorter end time than the original one.